tells the story of Gerry and Gerry who go hiking in New Mexico to see "the thing" at the end of the trail. Eventually, they get lost.

-Inbetween those two points... well, this film is a minimalist as a film could possibly get, having limited dialogue, a bare-bones plot and a cast of two, Matt Damon
+In between those two points... well, this film is as minimalist as a film could possibly get, having limited dialogue, a bare-bones plot, and a cast of two, Matt Damon

 by Gus Van Sant (the second film being Elephant